ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 On NODE1, create the file systems for NFS exports.

 The example uses file system type `xfs`.
 Other file system types are possible.
-Then, the resource definitions need to be slightly changed.
+Then, the resource definitions need to be changed.

 ```sh
 mkfs.xfs /dev/${NFS_vg}/${NFS_lv1}